gleachkr/mm0-zig/ARCHITECTURE.md

 `[]const ExprId` binding list.
 Only after that do the usual sort, boundness, and dependency checks run.

+That finalization step is also the only place where hidden-dummy witnesses are allowed to materialize as main-theorem dummy vars.
+If a match is abandoned before finalization, it should leave the main theorem context's dummy state unchanged.

 Nothing symbolic escapes into proof emission or into the trusted kernel.

 ### Normalized comparison inside a rule match